plone/volto/docs/source/configuration/slots.md

 ### `reorderSlotComponent`

-`reorderSlotComponent` reorders the list of named group of slot components registered per slot.
+`reorderSlotComponent` reorders the list of named slot components registered per slot.

-Given a `slot` and the `name` of grouped slot components, you must either specify the desired `position` or perform an `action` to reposition the slot component group in the given slot, but not both.
+Given a `slot` and the `name` of a slot component, you must either specify the desired `position` or perform an `action` to reposition the slot component in the given slot, but not both.

 The available actions are `"after"`, `"before"`, `"first"`, and `"last"`.
 `"first"` and `"last"` do not accept a `target`.